Skip to content

 Introduction to Python's math module

 Python's math module is a built-in library that provides access to a wide range of mathematical functions and constants.
 This module is an essential tool for carrying out mathematical calculations in Python.
-The math module provides functions for basic arithmetic operations, such as addition, subtraction, multiplication, and division.
-It also provides functions for more advanced mathematical operations, such as trigonometric functions, logarithmic functions, and exponential functions.
+Python uses standard operators for basic arithmetic operations.
+The math module is typically used for more advanced calculations, such as trigonometric functions, logarithmic functions, and exponential functions.

 Basic arithmetic functions